Subscribe to blog updates via email »

 WordPress Optimization: How I Reduced Page Load Time by 75%

 Note [February 11, 2013]: Since writing this article, I found administering my own server to be a bit over my head.
-I got sick of getting hacked, having to update WordPress, and trying to manage my own CDN.
+I got sick of getting hacked, update WordPress, and trying to manage my own CDN.
 So, I’ve been experimenting with various hosted WordPress solutions.
 These are like hosting companies, but they keep your WordPress installation up-to-date, fast, and secure, for a slightly higher rate than working with your own server.

 I heard rumblings last year that Google would start altering their rankings based upon speed of page loads.
 This was confirmed a couple of weeks ago on the Google Webmaster’s blog, and – while they say that their new speed standards will only affect 1% of searches – you can bet that portion will rise in the future.